To find out which is the best backlink checker, I devised a real test.

 The point of buying any SEO tool is to increase your search traffic right?

-So it really doesn’t matter how the big the database is, if the presenation of that data does not connect to the goal of increasing your search traffic.
+So it really doesn’t matter how the big the database is if the presentation of that data does not connect to the goal of increasing your search traffic.

-And depending what questions you’re asking of the data, might mean what is the best backlink checker for me – isn’t the best backlink checker for you.
+And depending what questions you’re asking, might mean what is the right backlink checker for me – isn’t the right backlink checker for you and won’t be as helpful with your traffic.

 Ahrefs is my go to tool and has my favourite interface, for example.